NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ReviewIgtTrainingRelatedMaterialsThatCouldBeUsedInTrainingMedicieStudents/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Contact people who teach IGT as undegraduate courses.
+1. Objective A. Contact people who teach IGT, or IGT-related applications as undegraduate courses.
 Make contacts, discuss good practices, exchange experiences.

 ## Approach and Plan